 Need equipment for your new Mite?

 Hopkins can help you with free Mite sized equipment to help you get started.
-After you have completed you registration for the season, please contact HYHA Equipment Coordinator Mark Schenkelberg for details.
+After you have completed you registration for the season, please contact HYHA Equipment Coordinator Ryan Rutzick for details.